realm/realm-dotnet/.github/templates/Readme.md

 ## Prerequisites

 Get ytt from your package manager of choice.
+If:
-If, for example, you're on Windows and use chocolatey you can run:<br/> `choco install ytt -y`
+1. on Windows and use chocolatey you can run:
+`choco install ytt -y`
+1. on MacOS and use brew you can run:
+`brew tap vmware-tanzu/carvel`
+`brew install ytt`

 If instead ytt isn't in your packager manager or you don't use one you can manually get ytt as follows: